felixha00/lowcost-voltex/README.md

 7x Gateron Brown Mechanical Keyswitches
 7x 2.25u Keycaps (3D print them if needed)
 1x Arduino Pro Micro Clone
 7x 1N4148 Diodes
 ----- Items not included in price
 Soldering Iron with Solder
-Laser Cutter
+Laser Cutter (can use a x-acto knife if you don't have one)

 ## Software
 QMK Toolbox